DAGWorks-Inc/hamilton/basics.md

    Once you've written your functions, you will need to use the Hamilton Driver to build the DAG and orchestrate execution.

-Let's diver deeper into these parts below, but first a word on terminology.
+Let's dive deeper into these parts below, but first a word on terminology.

 We use the following terms interchangeably, e.g. a ____ in Hamilton is ... :